AdaCore/spark2014/docs/ug/usage.rst

    "depends_missing_clause", "F", "An out parameter or global is missing from the dependency relation."
    "depends_null", "F", "A variable is missing from the null dependency."
    "depends_wrong", "F", "A stated dependency is not fulfilled."
-   "illegal_update", "I", "Flow analysis has detected an update of a in mode global."
+   "illegal_update", "I", "Flow analysis has detected an update of an in mode global."
    "ineffective",, "Flow analysis has detected an ineffective statement, such as an unused assignment."
    "unused_initial_value",, "An in or in out parameter or global has been found which does not have any effect on any out or in out parameter or global."
    "stable",, "A questionable loop construct where a variable is assigned the same value on each loop iteration."